 Tower Placement

-Beacon Placement
+Lantern Placement

-Proper beacon placement is necessary to ensure that blur will not occur during nighttime and that each light or group of lights will be viewed as a single source.
-The heights listed in the design program are the heights from mean high water to the centreline of the optics.
-When using day & night leading lights, the lower optic on the front tower and the upper optic on the rear tower should be the nighttime lights.
+Proper lantern placement is necessary to ensure that blur will not occur during nighttime and that each light or group of lights will be viewed as a single source.
+All heights are the vertical distances from mean high water to the centreline of the optics.
+When using both day and night leading lights, the lower optic on the front tower and the upper optic on the rear tower should be the nighttime lights.
 The only exception is if the front tower uses an omnidirectional nighttime light, which should then be mounted above the daytime light(s).
 Multiple optics for daytime lights should be installed on a horizontal plane, and should typically not exceed three across.
 Horizontal separation should be kept to a minimum to be sure the lights are viewed as a point source.

 Servicing Considerations